 Donate Securely via PayPal

-Number of other siblings within the family 4 children.
+Number of other children living within the household: 5

 Global Resource Alliance (GRA) was introduced to permaculture in 2006 at a workshop with Geoff Lawton.
 Permaculture offered a path to connect and expand GRA’s current programs in organic gardening and tree planting, and GRA’s future plans for sustainable building, rainwater harvesting and alternative energy.